 Steph and Rei are cold individuals who keep people at a distance.
 They are liked, but only in the sense that they don't get in anyone's way.
 They are both as friendly as needed to be, but no one knows who they really are.
 They also become completely different people and come to life around someone they love and respect (Gendo Ikari for Rei, or Tammy for Steph.)
 The protagonist (Syd/Shinji) tries to connect with them (whether it's attraction or compassion is arguable), but it doesn't go well at first.
 But, after a glimpse at a troubled life - he can't help but want to be there for them.
 They perform a kind gesture, and Steph/Rei's hearts slowly start to open up.
 Despite their own doubts, they let this person (Syd/Shinji) into their lives and start forming a genuine connection with them.
 Steph fails at taking care of herself, and even lives in a similar "dump" of a home as Rei does.
 They don't care about the environemnt they are living in, because they are both so introspective and in their own heads that a dirty living space is the least of their worries.
 They can live anywhere and leave lying rubbish around with no problem.

 Not to mention, they both use blue as their motif.
-Blue is a colour that often is associated with cool and distant people, but I do think it's worth nothing.
+Blue is a colour that often is associated with cool and distant people, but I do think it's worth noting.
 (Especially because it is a light blue.)